hujiko/pve-imagemaker/README.md

 ## Using it

 Check `_run.sh` to see how it can be used.
 This example will build an Ubuntu Noble VM.
+`make.sh` makes a new VM image, `customize.sh` is where stuff can be adjusted to customize your VM.

 ## Other Distributions